PrabodhGyawali/Distraction-Blocker/README.md

 2. Block url for reels
 3.

-Twitter Extensions: Building a free version of the TweetDeck -> Maximize the platform for learning as opposed to drama and politics:
-1. Get rid of For you and Following pages.
-2. Add Settings for this.

-Ultimate Goal:
-1. Merge this extensions into one extension that I can use whenever on a social network.

 Future project goals:
 - Train an AI model to get rid of click-baity thumbnails ("Things I wish I knew", "Tier list", )
 - Add Llamma 3.1
 - Be able to draw patterns from past extensions on new things.